dkozhukhar/Vibrant/README.md

+# Modding the Vibrant game

+Vibrant is a fun game to play.
+But after some levels passed I get bored with low gameplay variability.
+Also came ideas on things can be added for more fun.
+So comes this modding.

+## Changes so far

+### Controls

+Strafe (that was Alt key before) now ON on default.
+So now left-right keys do strafe and holding Alt make ship turns.
+But this is unnecessary, see below.
+Turning ship supposed to do using the mouse left-right moves.
+Only x-axis used.
+Y-axis moves do nothing (by now).
+Grag is always ON.
+Holding Space key to temporarily get it OFF (really needed only to get rid of trap).
+Less cammera rotations (annoys too much).

+### Powerups

+Powerups rebalanced

+Trap damage reduced.
+Life adds more life.

+### Cheatcodes

+Added:
+JOY - increase energy replenish level (permanent effect) LOL - invincibility for some long time
+KEK - adds fire power (immensive result and make game slow and crash sometimes when overused)

+Changed:
+KISS - +30 levels

+Still there:
+NEXT - +1 level

+### Other

+Lifted firepower limit (for testing)

+### TODO Ideas

+AI/enemies - vary enemies, make them more aggressive;
+Balance - alter ship upgrade limits;
+Terrain - walls/gravity wells(attractors)/gravity hills(anti-attractors);
+Weapons - bombs/novas/wave of bullets/laser beams;
+More players - battle stations(flying cannons)/critters/bosses;
+Do something clever with trap;

 # Vibrant

 Vibrant is a hectic experience of 2D shoot'em up action revolving around inertia and dog-fighting against vicious AIs.
 You'll meet increasingly numerous enemies in a blissful techno trance until you meet your fate.